arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > Jadus ship, while the Agent is at the Dark Temple.
 He/she leaves to hunt the
 > Eagle network.

+The Path Leads to Dromund Kaas: Working undercover as “the Red Blade,” you were able to complete your mission on Hutta and convince Nem’ro the Hutt to ally with the Empire.
+Now it’s time to return to the Imperial capital for debriefing and reassignment.
+Travel to Dromund Kaas with your companion, Kaliyo, in order to continue your mission.

+Dark Meeting: Your assignment is to expose and eliminate a violent dissident movement on Dromund Kaas.
+After obtaining a major lead, however, you were ordered to cease operations and meet privately with Darth Jadus–the Dark Council member overseeing Intelligence operations.
+You must return to the Citadel in Kaas City, and meet with Darth Jadus in his chambers inside the Sith Sanctum.

+The Slave's Secret: Upon arriving at Imperial Intelligence headquarters, you found Keeper arguing with Darth Jadus, a powerful Sith Lord.
+The source of the tension between them is unclear, but Keeper agreed to Darth Jadus’s demand that you be given a special assignment.
+Keeper has asked you to meet him in his office.
+First, however, you must gather equipment for your next mission from the lockers in Intelligence headquarters.

+High Society: Your assignment is to expose and eliminate a violent dissident movement on Dromund Kaas.
+Your handler, Watcher Two, will brief you on your next lead when you arrive at the Nexus Room cantina.
+Proceed to the Nexus Room cantina in Kaas City and contact Watcher Two via your holocommunicator.

+Cleaning Up the Mess: Disaster!
+Although you prevented the dissident attack on Kaas City, a second, simultaneous attack was able to destroy the Dominator–a dreadnaught carrying three thousand people, including Darth Jadus.
+Members of the dissident group responsible are fleeing Dromund Kaas from Cargo Port A3 in Kaas City.
+Get to their ship and plant a mouse droid aboard to safely disable it.

+Doom and the Dark Temple: You’ve uncovered a dissident plot to detonate the power conduits running beneath Kaas City, killing hundreds and leaving the city open to attack.
+The dissidents intend to launch the attack from the Dark Temple, using its long-forgotten access tunnels as a starting point for the conduit overload.
+Over Keeper’s objections, Darth Jadus has chosen you to stop the dissidents.
+Travel to the Dark Temple and disable the secondary charges placed throughout the area.

 ##### 4D.
 Warrior

 > We find out that Lord Baras actually started the slave revolt.
 The Warrior
 > kills the slave leaders and then kills Lord Grathan.
 (This effectively should
 > end a couple of storylines on the planet.)
 He/she obtains the ravager and
 > heads out to find the Jedi Padawan for Lord Baras.

+The Flight to Dromund Kaas: You’ve been sent to Dromund Kaas to meet Darth Baras.
+Board your ship and travel with your companion, Vette, to Dromund Kaas.

+The Transporter: You’ve reported to Darth Baras at the Citadel, and he’s instructed you to oversee the transfer of a prisoner at Cargo Port B7.
+Commander Lanklyn is the officer in charge of the operation.
+Head to Cargo Port B7 in Kaas City to make sure that nothing goes awry.

+Pull The Plug: Darth Baras has instructed you to meet with Commander Pritch.
+Commander Pritch will have further details on what needs to be done.
+Head to the Imperial post near the unfinished colossus to meet him.

+Laying Waste: Darth Baras has instructed you to meet with Dri’kill Ba’al, his undercover spy at the Grathan compound.
+Dri’kill Ba’al will have a mission for you that will demonstrate that Lord Grathan is not untouchable.
+Find Dri’kill Ba’al at the Warehouse Offices on Lord Grathan’s Estate.

+An Ancient Answer: Darth Baras’s attempts to break Grik Sonosan have hit a standstill.
+In order to gain the information he craves, Darth Baras requires an ancient torture device from the Dark Temple called the Ravager.

+Leaving Dromund Kaas: Darth Baras has sent you to get your own starship at its private hangar in the Dromund Kaas spaceport, then contact him via the holoterminal on the ship’s bridge.

 ### Coruscant